GRACE EXHIBITION SPACE for INTERNATIONAL PERFORMANCE ART

 The Three Graces (Greek Mythology) - charm, grace, and beauty

 Opened in 2006, Grace Exhibition Space is devoted exclusively to Performance Art.
 We offer an opportunity to experience visceral and challenging works by the current generation of international performance artists whether emerging, mid career or established.
-Being a Brooklyn loft, our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
+Our events are presented on the floor, not on a stage, dissolving the boundary between artist and viewer.
 This is how performance art is meant to be experienced and our mission is the glorification of performance art.

 Grace Exhibition Space follows the We Have a Voice Collective's Code of Conduct to Promote Safe(r) Workplaces in the Performing Arts: